Learning this simple self-massage technique can help you navigate your postpartum healing and feel more cared for almost instantly.

 Then comes a six-week checkup where they might be prescribed birth control and inundated with unrealistic expectations of bouncing back and fitting into pre-pregnancy clothing within a couple of weeks postpartum on social media.

 It is the system we live in, but not the care you deserve to have in postpartum.
-You deserve to be honored, held, and nourished as you heal and make the transition to being a parent.
+You deserve to be honored, held, and nourished as you heal and transition to being a parent.

-While helpful during pregnancy to connect to your baby, self-massage of your abdomen can also be performed postpartum to aid in digestion and create some space for you to care for yourself, even a few minutes.
+While helpful during pregnancy to connect to your baby, a self-massage of your abdomen can also be performed postpartum to aid digestion and create some space for you to care for yourself, even for a few minutes.
 It can also help with blood flow to aid in healing and swelling reduction.

 If you had a belly birth (also known as a cesarean), you might start by holding your hands gently on your abdomen and taking 3-5 deep breaths.
 Notice what feelings or memories come up.
-It is common to have intense sensations as our minds and bodies are so intertwined.
+It is common to have intense sensations as our minds and bodies are intertwined.

 Even something as simple as breathing can help with connection to yourself.
-Learning to breathe with your diaphragm rather than your upper body, which is so common during pregnancy, can help stabilize your deep core and promote mind-body connection.
+Learning to breathe with your diaphragm rather than your upper body, which is so common during pregnancy, can help stabilize your deep core and promote a mind-body connection.